 - KIPP Houston Public Schools has grown steadily over the past 20+ years, but demand has grown even faster.
-There are more than 12,500 Houston children on our waitlist, which is nearly one waitlisted student for each enrolled student.
+There are nearly 10,000 Houston children on our waitlist, which is nearly one waitlisted student for each enrolled student.

 Our Growth Strategy